 Company’s Policies of Territorial Expansion

 Instead of direct military invasion, EIC used political, diplomatic techniques for territorial expansion.
-For instance- “Policy of Subsidiary Alliance”by Lord Wellesley- the policy tends Indian rulers to accept and pay a subsidy for the maintenance of British military.
-It disallows rulers of India to have independent armies and force them to cede the part of their territory in case of non- payment of subsidy.
+For instance- “Policy of Subsidiary Alliance” by Lord Wellesley- the policy tends Indian rulers to accept and pay a subsidy for the maintenance of the British military.
+It disallows rulers of India to have independent armies and force them to cede the part of their territory in case of non-payment of subsidy.
 Awadh( after Battle of Buxar), Mysore (after Anglo-Mysore War-IV), Bombay(after Anglo-Maratha War-IV) and Hyderabad were annexed on the grounds of this policy.

-The another such policy was Lord Hastings Claim to Paramountancy.
-Under this policy, Company exterted its superiority to threaten Indian rulers in order to annex their kingdoms.
+Another such policy was Lord Hastings Claim to Paramountcy.
+Under this policy, the Company extorted its superiority to threaten Indian rulers to annex their kingdoms.
 This policy led to the annexation of Sind( 1843) and Punjab (1849).

 Out of such diplomatic political techniques, the most famous was Dalhousie Doctrine of Lapse.
 It states that the company has the right to annex the kingdom if the respective Indian ruler died without a male heir.
 Applying this technique, EIC annexed Satara (1848), Sambalpur( 1850), Udaipur(1852), Nagpur(1853), Jhansi( 1854) and Awadh (1856).